Koenkk/zigbee2mqtt.io/docs/devices/RTCGQ11LM.md

 Press and hold the reset button on the device for +- 5 seconds (until the blue light starts blinking).
 After this the device will automatically join.
 If this doesn't work, try with a single short button press.

+### Troubleshooting: no occupancy, only illuminance is published
+Some routers are not able to handle the RTCGQ11LM as a child correctly.
+This leads to an illuminance value being published but no occupancy.
+This mostly seems to happen when the parent of the RTCGQ11LM is an OSRAM device.
+A discussion about this can be found [here](https://github.com/Koenkk/zigbee2mqtt/issues/2274).
+This cannot be fixed from Zigbee2MQTT, make sure the RTCGQ11LM uses another router as it's parent by positioning a non OSRAM device close.

 ### Troubleshooting: device stops sending messages/disconnects from network
 Since Xiaomi devices do not fully comply to the Zigbee standard, it sometimes happens that they disconnect from the network.